 Chive Blossoms, The Green Chive stems can be used in a number of dishes and make a great garnish, but their pretty Purple blossoms are edible as well, adding a delicate onion flavor and unique flair to many culinary endeavors.
 As with all edible flowers, Chives are best eaten raw.
 Simply pick and rinse with water.
-Flowers will taste and look their best right after they have opened, rather than when open for a few days.
+Flowers will taste and look their best right after they have opened, rather than after they have been open for a few days.

 Chive Blossom Vinegar, Cut Chive Blossoms just as they are beginning to open, wash and pat dry, then stuff them into a jar.
 Fill with white vinegar to cover the Blossoms.
 Allow to seep in a cool dark place for 1-2 weeks.
 Strain and then refrigerate.
 It makes the prettiest pink Chive Blossom Vinegar that’s great for salads and marinades.

 Chive Blossom Tempura, Try some culinary creativity and gather a handful of Chive Blossoms, separate the individual petals at the base of the flower, and stir them into some melted coconut oil, then add to mashed potatoes or freshly popped popcorn, to add beauty and taste.
-For a special occasion, this Chive Blossom Tempura appetizer served over freshly picked salad greens, drizzled with some Chive Blossom Vinegar.
+For a special occasion, this Chive Blossom Tempura appetizer served over freshly picked salad greens, drizzled with some Chive Blossom Vinegar is a real treat.
+Simply yum!

 - 1 bundle of chive blossoms